nursyah21/nursyah21.github.io/src/pages/post/finance_app_android.md

 <br><br>

-but not all applications have to be marketed through the playstore, one of the applications that I use quite often namely [newpipe](https://github.com/TeamNewPipe/NewPipe) market it via github and f-droid. but we will get an error message: `Play Protect doesn't recognise this app's developer.
-Apps from unknown developers can sometimes be unsafe`.
+but not all applications have to be marketed through the playstore, one of the applications that I use quite often namely [newpipe](https://github.com/TeamNewPipe/NewPipe) market it via github and f-droid. but we will get an error message: **"Play Protect doesn't recognise this app's developer.
+Apps from unknown developers can sometimes be unsafe"**.
 The solution itself can be seen here

 <div class="mx-4">